ZeroPHP

 Caching

-Compiled templates live under storage/cache/views.
-Toggle caching with View::configure(['cache_enabled' => true]) or config/view.php.
+Compiled templates live under storage/framework/views/cache (the VIEW_CACHE_PATH base plus /views/cache).
+Toggle caching with VIEW_CACHE=true or View::configure(['cache_enabled' => true]).
 Each compiled file is keyed by an MD5 of the view identifier and re-validated against the source mtime on every render.
+Clear it from the CLI with php zero cache:clear.

 To bust the cache for one view (e.g. after deploying a hot fix without a deploy script):